GRAINS-Wheat rallies on U.S. Plains dryness, technical buying

 “We got some rain, but the market is worried that maybe it’s a little bit too late to have an impact at this point,” said Ted Seifried, analyst with Zaner Ag Hedge.

-CBOT July soybeans were up 1 cent at $10.26-1/4 a bushel.
-The contract encountered chart resistance at its 50-day moving average and failed to hold support at its 100-day moving average.
+CBOT July soybeans were up 5-1/4 cents at $10.20-1/2 a bushel, settling near its 100-day moving average.
+The contract failed to breach chart resistance at its 50-day moving average.

-CBOT July corn added 2-1/4 cents to $4.05 a bushel.
-(Additional reporting by Michael Hogan in Hamburg and Naveen Thukral in Singapore; editing by Alexandra Hudson and Dan Grebler)
+CBOT July corn added 2 cents to $4.04-3/4 a bushel.
+(Additional reporting by Michael Hogan in Hamburg and Naveen Thukral in Singapore; editing by Dan Grebler and Sandra Maler)